crisprVerse/.github/profile/README.md

 ### Requirements

 The crisprVerse is supported for macOS, Linux and Windows machines.
-It requires R version >=4.2.1.
+It requires R version >=4.2.1 for release, and R version >=4.3 for devel.
 Some of the third-party functionalities are not available for Windows machines (BWA alignment, and some of the scoring functions).
 To download and install R, see the [R-project website](https://www.r-project.org/).